jpfairbanks/SemanticModels.jl/README.md

 See the tests for example usage.

+## Documentation

+There is a docs folder which contains the documentation, including reports sent to our sponsor, DARPA.

 ## Concepts

 This package enables representation of complex and diverse model structure in the type system of julia.
 This will allow generic programing and API development for these complex models.